 New user access should be tested after creating a Business Unit or changing a password.
-Read or confirm the new password and Display number from the file user_info as described above in Section 9.2.
-Log in using the new login information to verify the proper creation/modification of the user.
+Read or confirm the new password and Display number from the file user_info as described above Section 9.2 Retrieving user Display Number and Password: Log in using the new login information to verify the proper creation/modification of the user.